 Rally Against Cancer

-We are excited and proud to share our enthusiasm for UVM sports and are dedicated to helping spread the word about cancer, causes and cures.
+2014-2018 We are proud that we were able to share our enthusiasm with you for UVM sports and everyone’s dedication to help spread the word about cancer, causes, and cures.

 Rally Against Cancer events are part of an annual campaign designed to raise awareness for cancer research.
 UVM athletes wear special edition pink game jerseys and game gear to help bring awareness to the fight against cancer.
 The University of Vermont Cancer Center directly benefits from support and awareness that is created by these events.

-As the Presenting Sponsor of the Rally Against Cancer games we acknowledge the deep impact that cancer has on our employees, clients, friends, family and larger community.
-We understand that to truly make an impact we must all be involved and that together our efforts will result in meaningful progress toward treatments and an eventual cure.
+As the past sponsor of the Rally Against Cancer games, we acknowledge the deep impact that cancer has on our employees, clients, friends, family and the community.
+We understand that to truly make an impact we must all be involved and that together with our efforts will result in meaningful progress toward treatments and an eventual cure.

 Each person who has been touched by cancer has a story to tell.
-They share their jouney in hopes of providing inspiration, education and hope to others.
+They share their journey in hopes of providing inspiration, education, and hope to others.